0%

 2. SPECIES INTEL

-While most anglers chase chrome, the shallow, weed-choked backwaters of Mentor Lagoons are holding active Grass Pickerel.
-Unlike bass, these native ambush predators thrive in 35-degree water and are aggressively targeting minnows in the dying vegetation.
+While the majority of the angling pressure is hyper-focused on Steelhead or early-season Walleye, the shallow, weed-choked backwaters of nearby Mentor Lagoons are holding highly active Grass Pickerel.
+These native ambush predators thrive in cold water and are aggressively hunting minnows along the dying weed edges.
+They provide phenomenal light-tackle action when the main lake is blown out and the rivers are too crowded.

 3. TACTICAL STRATEGY

-Pro Tip: Downsize your leader.
-In this clear, cold water, drop to 4lb fluorocarbon.
-If you aren't getting hits in a hole known to hold fish, your line is likely too visible.
+Pro Tip: Downsize your leader!
+In this clear, cold water, dropping to a 4lb or 6lb fluorocarbon leader can double your strike rate for Steelhead.
+If you are marking fish in a known holding pool but getting no takers, your line is likely too visible.

 4. REGULATIONS SNAPSHOT